 Intercepting iOS App Traffic with mitmproxy CLI & Web UI Guide

-Intercepting HTTP(S) traffic from a real iOS device is a powerful way to understand what your app (or any third‑party app like Medscape) is sending and receiving—without Xcode, without re‑signing, and without touching a simulator.
-In this guide, we’ll walk through both the command‑line interface (CLI) and the Web UI (mitmweb) methods for capturing, filtering, modifying, and exporting your mobile traffic.
+Intercepting HTTP(S) traffic from a real iOS device is a powerful way to understand what your app (or any third‑party app) is sending and receiving—without Xcode, without re‑signing, and without touching a simulator.
+This guide provides a streamlined setup process and covers both the command‑line interface (CLI) and the Web UI (mitmweb) for capturing, filtering, and modifying your mobile traffic.

 📋 Prerequisites